ntwigs/opensourcerer/README.md

 # OpenSourcerer
-An initiative to get more people involved in opensource.
+An initiative to get more people involved with opensource.